Bernard Osher

-Life and career
+Early life and education

 Osher was born to a Jewish family and raised in Biddeford, Maine.
 In 1948, he graduated with a B.A. from Bowdoin College.

+Career

-He spent his early years in southern Maine, owning and running a large hardware store on Main Street in Biddeford as well as a big summer amusement park called Palace Playland in nearby Old Orchard Beach.
+Osher began his career in southern Maine, owning and running the family's hardware store on Main Street in Biddeford.
 After having worked at Oppenheimer & Company in New York, he moved to California, where he became a founding director of World Savings, which became the second largest savings institution in the United States.
 World Savings ultimately merged with the Wachovia Corporation.
 An avid art collector, Osher also purchased the auction house, Butterfield & Butterfield, which became the fourth-largest auction house in the world.
 In 1999, he sold that company to eBay.

 In 2005, Forbes listed him as the 584th richest man in the world, and in 2006, 746th.
 Also, in the November 26, 2007 issue of Businessweek, he was listed as the 11th most generous philanthropist.
 The article cited the $805 million that he has given to arts, educational, and social services in his life.

 Philanthropy

 Osher has been a notable philanthropist since 1977 when he founded the Bernard Osher Foundation.
 The foundation is a major supporter of higher education and the arts, and Osher has consequently become known as "the quiet philanthropist."
-An initiative of the Foundation has funded over 120 Osher Lifelong Learning Institutes at universities and colleges in the United States since 2001.
+An initiative of the foundation has funded over 120 Osher Lifelong Learning Institutes at universities and colleges in the United States since 2001.

-His focus has been to advocate for good education, and he has funded projects in the state of Maine and his foster city, San Francisco, which involve education and the arts.